Documentation Index

 Message Coalescing

 Many chat agents send multiple messages in quick succession (e.g., a greeting followed by a question).
-Coval batches these into a single response using a configurable quiet period.- Default: 2.0 seconds
+Coval batches these into a single response using a configurable quiet period.

 - Set to 0: Deliver each message immediately (no batching)